ABC Analysis: Indirect Tax Key Topics

 3. Excise and Value-Added Tax (VAT)

-Many countries have adopted a more coherent structure, such as GST, but some territories have retained distinct indirect taxes, such as excise and value-added Tax.
+Many countries have adopted a more coherent structure, such as GST, but some territories have retained distinct indirect taxes, such as excise and value-added tax.
 It is essential for organizations operating in several areas to be compliant with such taxes.

 Excise Taxes on Manufacturing: Complying with excise taxes that pertain to the manufacturing process.
 VAT on Services and Goods: Properly recording VAT on sales, services, and goods purchased in the concerned jurisdictions.